Armidon1/Obsidian-University/University/Magistrale/Cybersecurity/4- Data Integrity - MAC, attacks and SHA-1.md

 # DATA INTEGRITY
 ### What is data integrity?
 - Integrity = trust in the unaltered state of information
-- Goal: prevent undetected or unauthorized changes
+- Goal: prevent undetected or unauthorised changes
 - Part of the CIA triad
   - Confidentiality
   - Integrity